Kypixas/Kypixas/README.md

 ---

 ### ⚡ Fun Fact
-Besides data analysis, I’m also passionate about creating **realistic textures** for 3D models, bringing virtual worlds to life with every detail.
-I love combining creativity with logic in all aspects of my work!
+Besides data analysis, I am also passionate about creating **realistic textures** for 3D models.
+One such project includes designing skins for Counter-Strike.
+You can view my submissions on my Steam Workshop page: [Counter-Strike Skins & Textures](https://steamcommunity.com/id/kypixas/myworkshopfiles/)

 ---